Updated March 18, 2026

 How to avoid

-Enjoy Munich's beer garden culture.
-The English Garden, Viktualienmarkt, and Hofbräuhaus area are all great outdoor drinking spots.
+Enjoy Munich's legendary beer garden culture freely.
+The English Garden, Viktualienmarkt, and Hofbräuhaus area are all excellent outdoor drinking spots.
+Just don't drive afterward.

 Transport